AnalyticsAutomated/CommandRunner/README.rst

 -------------

-This release supports running commands on local unix shell and DRMAA compliant grid engine installs (ogs, soge and univa).
-We can also run strings of python code.
-Commands are built/interpolated via some simple rule described bellow.
+This release supports running commands on local unix shell and DRMAA compliant grid engine installs (ogs, soge and univa) and it can also run strings of python code.
+Commands are built/interpolated via some simple rules described below.

 Future
 ------